bixtecnologia/pytoqlik/README.md

 # PyToQlik

-PytoQlik is a library that allows you to integrate Qlik Desktop with Jupyter notebooks.
+PyToQlik is a library that allows you to integrate Qlik Desktop with Jupyter notebooks.
 With it you can:

 * Open and edit a Qlik app inside a Jupyter notebook;
 * Create a Qlik object with data from a pandas DataFrame data structure and/or;